 With the ability to earn unlimited 1% cash back on gas and grocery purchases, Credit One Bank® Cash Back Rewards is our second pick for a cash back credit card that accepts applicants with fair credit.
 Although you get additional perks, such a zero fraud liability protection, free online monthly credit score tracking and automatic credit line increase reviews, an annual fee of $35-$99 means cardholders must spend more than with Capital One® Quicksilver® Cash Rewards to truly reap cash back benefits.

-Best Cash Back Credit Card for Students
+Best Cash Back Credit Card for Students in 2021

 Discover it® and Discover it® Chrome for Students – The Winners